anusree-weetech/documentation/docker/readme.md

 ### Docker
-- used for running containers on linux m/c
+- used for running containers on linux m/c .uses linus namespaces and cgroups to create isolation
 - docker desktop: virtualization layer that enables compatibility between Docker containers and Windows/macOS machines
 - docker build: command used to create docker image
 - docker image: read-only templates to used to create containers